 With respect to certain kinds of derivative transactions entered into by a Fund that involve obligations to make future payments to third parties, including, but not limited to, futures contracts, forward contracts, swap contracts, the purchase of securities on a when-issued or delayed delivery basis, or reverse repurchase agreements, under applicable federal securities laws, rules, and interpretations thereof, a Fund must "set aside" (referred to sometimes as "asset segregation") liquid assets, or engage in other measures to "cover" open positions with respect to such transactions.
 For example, with respect to forward foreign currency exchange contracts and futures contracts that are not contractually required to "cash-settle," a Fund must cover its open positions by setting aside liquid assets equal to the contracts' full, notional value, except that deliverable forward contracts for currencies that are liquid will be treated as the equivalent of "cash-settled" contracts.
 As such, a Fund may set aside liquid assets in an amount equal to a Fund's daily marked-to-market (net) obligation (i.e., a Fund's daily net liability if any) rather than the full notional amount under such deliverable forward foreign currency exchange contracts.
 With respect to forward foreign currency exchange contracts and futures contracts that are contractually required to "cash-settle," a Fund may set aside liquid assets in an amount equal to a Fund's daily marked-to-market (net) obligation rather than the notional value.
-Because a Fund may enter into (or "open") certain derivatives contracts with an initial investment that is less than the notional value of the contract, such contracts provide inherent economic leverage equal to the difference between the initial investment requirement (also known as initial margin requirement) and the notional value of the contract.
+Because a Fund may enter into (or "open") certain derivatives contracts with an initial investment that is less than the notional value of the contracts provide inherent economic leverage equal to the difference between the initial investment requirement (also known as initial margin requirement) and the notional value of the contract.
 A Fund reserves the right to modify its asset segregation policies in the future consistent with applicable law.
-A Fund's use of derivatives may be limited by the require
+A Fund's use of derivatives may be limited by the requirements of the In

 The SEC recently voted to adopt Rule 18f-4 under the 1940 Act, which will regulate the use of derivatives for certain funds registered under the Investment Company Act ("Rule 18f-4").
 Unless a Fund qualifies as a "limited derivatives user" as defined in Rule 18f-4, Rule 18f-4 would, among other things, require the Fund to establish a comprehensive derivatives risk management program, to comply with certain value-at-risk based leverage limits, to appoint a derivatives risk manager and to provide additional disclosure both publicly and to the SEC regarding its derivatives positions.
 For funds that qualify as limited derivatives users, Rule 18f-4 requires a fund to have policies and procedures to manage its aggregate derivatives risk.
 These requirements could have an impact on a Fund, including a potential increase in cost to enter into derivatives transactions.
-The full impact of Rule 18f-4 on a Fund remains uncertain, however, due to the compliance timeline within Rule 18f-4, it is unlikely that a Fund will be required to fully comply with the requirements until 2022.
+While the full impact of Rule 18f-4 on a Fund remains uncertain, due to the compliance timeline within Rule 18f-4, a Fund will be required to fully comply with the requirements in August 2022.
+Currently, it expected that each Fund will qualify as a limited derivatives user as defined in Rule 18f-4.